 Starting from just 10 ng of DNA, Xdrop reveals gene cassettes inserted using lentiviral and other transductions systems.
 Around 1,000 unique insertions sites of the CAR cassette inserted all over the genome were revealed using Xdrop in one study.
 Read the application note to learn more.

-Revealing highly potent secretors of the cytokine IFN-γ
+Revealing highly potent secretors of IFN-γ

 Identifying highly potent TNF-α-secreting T cells from a blood sample